AqueM/Curse-of-Love/Game/Characters/Wolf.md

 Cares for "alone, forgotten, abused" things (people), because "nobody else will".
 Considers themselves to be _protective_.

 # Quests and Marks
-- Hunt the person who carved magical sigils into the 4 children victims of [[Trafficking Convoys]].
+- Hunt the person who carved magical sigils into the 4 children victims of [[Child trafficking]].
 "Make it slow.
 Make it hurt."
 "I want it done first."
 - Keep an eye on [[Servius]].
 "He smells wrong."